 The primary function of this position is armed security of the facility, and the screening of citizens at the front counter prior to their entry into the office workspace.
-This officer is also responsible for processing all driving under the influence arrest reports, maintenance of the Traffic Arrest Report Log, Traffic Booking Log and Assignment Logs.
+This officer is also responsible for processing all non-grant related driving under the influence arrest reports, misdemeanor arrests, and misdemeanor citations.